 It’s a good idea to cover your car when storing it for a long period of time.
 A car cover will protect your paint, and limit the damage that moisture and dust can cause over long periods of time.
 Choose a sturdy car cover that is breathable and will repel moisture.

 Long term car storage care is all about taking preventative steps to avoid big problems down the road.
 Before you leave your vehicle for a long period of time, you’ll want to get your engine oil and oil filter changed, top off your fuel tank and add a fuel stabilizer, and ensure your vehicle has adequate coolant.
 These steps will help you avoid any corrosion or damage to your fuel system or engine.

 You may also consider investing in a battery tender to keep your car battery topped up while you are gone.
 Covering your car can keep dust and moisture away while storing it on jacks will keep pressure off of your tires.
 Remember to not engage your parking brake, otherwise, your brake pads might fuse to your rotors.

-To learn more about long term vehicle storage at one of our Price Self Storage facilities, please contact us today.
+To learn more about long term vehicle storage and types of storage units at one of our Price Self Storage facilities, please contact us today.
 Our staff is more than happy to help you find a storage solution for your vehicle or self-storage needs.